During the Metro’s honeymoon period of the early 1980s, Austin Rover’s Designers toyed with the idea of a number of exciting variations on a theme.

 Here’s one that perhaps you weren’t expecting to see…

 (Picture: Roy Axe)

 Very much a niche programme, the Ranger was never conceived for volume sale, just a little fun.
-And as can be seen from the accompanying images, the Ranger was treated with some of the visual accoutrements that marked out the Matra-Rancho, but in a open-decked form.
-The roof mounted spotlights and nudge bars complement all-weather tyres on chunky Minilite style alloy wheels.
-Precisely what market this vehicle was aimed at is unclear, but given the similarly conceived Simca 1100 Wind‘s failure to capture volume sales, we can only assume that the project was canned on the basis that the outlay wouldn’t realise additional sales.
+And as can be seen from the accompanying images, the Ranger was treated with some of the visual accoutrements that marked out the Matra Rancho, but in an open-decked form.
+The roof-mounted spotlights and nudge bars complement all-weather tyres on chunky Minilite-style alloy wheels.
+Precisely what market this vehicle was aimed at is unclear, but given the similarly conceived Talbot Wind’s failure to capture volume sales, we can only assume that the project was canned on the basis that the outlay wouldn’t realise additional sales.

 What do you think?
 Do you think the Ranger should have been launched?